srjcoder/go-repo/README.md

 # go-repo
 Contains all go files from locals
-Will note all folder uploads desc
+Will note all folder uploads desc!